xineohp-f/Flags/README.md

 # Flags
-Some flags drawn using pure CSS.
+Some flags drawn using only CSS.

 ###
 Demo: http://phnx.esy.es/flags/